Method of Neurological Stimulation & It’s Benefits

 NOTE: Some newer breeders have changed the name of this process to

-Bio-Sensor (our guess is that these new breeders must think it sounds more professional??), however, the true & original title is Neurological Stimulation!
+Bio-Sensor (my guess is that these new breeders must think it sounds more professional??), however, the true & original title is Neurological Stimulation!